ITC Anna: History

 Designer Daniel Pelavin started the design of Anna in the mid-1980s when he drew a few letters for an Aramis Cologne holiday promotion.
 He continued to use these letter for various projects, always adding new characters.
 The design became a family matter when Pelavin's wife, graphic designer Lorraine Louie, used the alphabet on their wedding invitation in 1988.
 They used it again for the birth announcement of their daughter, Anna, a year later.

 It was alphabet Anna's appearance on Louie's business stationery that first brought the design to ITC's attention.
 In 1990, ITC asked Pelavin to develop a typeface based on the letterforms, and ITC Anna was released as a single design in 1991.

 A couple of years later, Pelavin created a suite of swash and alternate characters for the design.
 Eventually, ITC asked Pelavin to draw a bold weight to complement the original release.
 ITC Anna Extended is the result.

-This font is used on the kid's cartoon TV Show, My Life as a Teenage Robot.
-This font is also noted for having an extended version inspired by the font titled "Astrud", that included lowercase characters, and was designed by Peter Wiegel.